What’s decision tree?

 CART Algorithm

 The CART(Classification & Regression Trees) algorithm is a binary decision tree algorithm.
 It recursively partitions data into 2 subsets so that cases within each subset are more homogeneous.
-Allows consideration of misclassification costs, prior distributions, cost-complexity pruning.
+Allows consideration of misclassification costs, prior distributions, and cost-complexity pruning.

 TID | Buy House | Marital Status | Taxable Income | Cheat |